 And he was full of delight for smaller things, too: the guinea pig at his brother’s school, his first lollipop in his Christmas stocking, crayons and paint and paper to use them on.
 He was full of generosity; always ready to share any of these treasures.

 Full of geniality, he was ready with a wide smile for family and friends and those who saw him only in the front seat of a grocery cart.

 Colin was full of humor, waving bye-bye to me as he slipped down off the bed in the morning, padding down the hallway, and bursting open the bathroom door on Daddy; playing peek-a-boo around corners and in cupboards.

 And sometimes, Colin was full of mischief.
-Stepping with his shoes on into Syd’s water bowl; scaling a flight of stairs before I knew he had left the kitchen, and working faster as I chased him.
+Stepping with his shoes on into Syd’s water bowl; scaling a flight of stairs before I knew he had left the kitchen, working faster and giggling maniacally as I chased him.

 Most of all, Colin was full of love.
-Full of the love poured into him by his parents, his brother, his grandparents, his aunts, his uncles, his cousins, and many special friends.
+Full of the love poured into him by his parents, his brother, his grandparents, his aunts, his uncles, his cousins, friends.